 Risk factors and risk management

-At Citycon risk factors are classified as internal risks and external risks.
-The main risk factors that can materially affect Citycon's business and financial results are associated with property values, leasing, property development, operations, environment and people and financing.
-The company’s risk factors, along with its main risk management actions, are presented in detail on pages 60-61 in the Annual and Sustainability Report 2015 and in the Financial Statements 2015.
+The main risk factors that can materially affect Citycon's business and financial results are associated with property values, leasing, property development, property transactions, operations, environment and people and financing.
+The company’s main risk factors, along with its main risk management actions, are presented in the Financial Review 2017 pages 38-39 and in the Corporate Governance Statement 2017 page 14.
 Near-term risks and uncertainties are described in the interim reports issued by the company quarterly.